no-design-foundry/fe/src/abouts/foundry.md

 This project is primarily work of [Jan Šindler](https://www.jansindler.com), but also of many others who directly or indirectly influenced this project.
 Thank you: [Thom Janssen](https://www.hallotype.nl/), Just van Rossum & everyone at [TM](https://typemedia.org/) & everyone who keeps maintained all the libraries that I am using in this project.

+And of course last but not least thanks to Alžběta Nováková.

 This website doesn't store any fonts, make sure you font license is compliant with usage of this website.

 </br>